Deng Liqun: Legacy

-Deng has been called the "King of the Left" and the "master of the pen" by external observers, due to his writing abilities and unyielding support for 'puritan' Marxist–Leninist and Maoist principles.
+Deng has been called the "King of the Left", as well as the "master of the pen" by external observers, due to his writing abilities and unyielding support for "puritan" Marxist–Leninist and Maoist principles.
 His belief that "the post-Mao CCP had fundamentally departed from Communism" continues to be cited by leftist and Maoist groups well into the 21st century, experiencing a mild but officially-tolerated resurgence during the ideological tightening of the Xi Jinping years.
 When he died, Deng was eulogized with the standard line of "long-tested and loyal fighter of the Communist cause, proletarian revolutionary" by the authorities, but was also unusually designated "an outstanding leader in the front lines of ideology, thought, and propaganda and a Marxist theoretician."

 Personal life

-Deng Liqun was known to be married twice; his second marriage was to Luo Liyun, with whom he had a son and a daughter.
+Deng was known to be married twice; his second marriage was to Luo Liyun, with whom he had a son and a daughter.
 Deng's son, Deng Yingtao (邓英淘), was a member of the Rural Development Group, a group of intellectuals who discussed Chinese rural development issues, in the early 1980s.
 Deng Liqun outlived his son, who died in March 2012 after an illness.
 Luo Liyun died in 2011.
 Deng also had two daughters from an earlier marriage which ended in divorce.
 After being bedridden due to illness for a few years, Deng Liqun died on February 10, 2015, in Beijing.

-During the Yan'an Rectification Movement, Party member Li Rui (later Mao's Secretary and a deputy head of the party's Organization Department) was detained to "rectify his mistakes".
+During the Yan'an Rectification Movement, party member Li Rui (later Mao's Secretary and a deputy head of the party's Organization Department) was detained to "rectify his mistakes".
 During Li's time in detention, Deng was said to be sexually involved with Li Rui's wife.
 As a consequence, Li Rui and his wife divorced after Li was proved innocent and released, despite the latter's confession of the mistake.
 Li recalled the event almost fifty years later in a letter to Zhao Ziyang in which Li accused Deng of "moral impropriety", during Deng's putative candidacy for the General Secretary office in 1987, in a plea against Deng's assuming higher office.